zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    will be disabled if not already disabled through another group.

-   :group: The group to disable.
+   :param group: The group to disable.

    .. zeek:see:: enable_event_group disable_event_group has_event_group
                  enable_module_events disable_module_events has_module_events